MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

-Verify that the server you are syncing to or from is running IIS 8 or later.
+Verify that the server you're syncing to or from is running IIS 8 or later.
 Also verify that the Centralized SSL Certificate Store is installed and configured on that server.

 <a id="ERROR_MISSING_REQUIRED_DEPENDENCIES"></a>